Tiergan Vashir

 - Any RP where Tiergan is forced to grow and develop, or feels utterly tiny and overwhelmed by the sheer scope of what he’s facing and has to muscle through the chaos of his own emotions.
 Listen, it builds character ok.

-- I have zero interest in RPing with someone whose primary interest in Tiergan is Romance RP.
-If I consider RPing romance with anyone at all, it will most likely be with a player where if we took the RP romance away, we would still be intensely interested in RPing with one another.
-If having a purely platonic relationship with Tiergan causes you to completely lose interest in RPing with me, then do not Pass Go.
-Do not Collect 200.
-Find someone else to RP with.
+I have zero interest in RPing with someone whose primary interest in Tiergan is Romance RP.
+I like Romance RP and I don't mind it.
+But I've had a lot of people get very weird with it and use it for wish fulfullment, which is not my jam.
+I also feel like RP just gets kinda boring if the RP is purely just about one thing.If I consider RPing romance with anyone at all, it will most likely be with a player where if we took the RP romance away, we would still be intensely interested in RPing with one another.
+If having a purely platonic relationship with Tiergan causes you to completely lose interest in RPing with me, then alas - it is probably not meant to be.

 Going through Revision!